phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Trump Tweets: 493407
+#Total Number of Tweets: 1030248
-#Number of Clinton Tweets: 405753
+#Number of Trump Tweets: 493737
-#Number of Rubio Tweets: 150508
+#Number of Clinton Tweets: 405944
-#Number of Sanders Tweets: 142789
+#Number of Rubio Tweets: 150618
-#Number of Carson Tweets: 77776
+#Number of Sanders Tweets: 142912
-#Number of Bush Tweets: 50467
+#Number of Carson Tweets: 77814
-#Total Number of Tweets:
+#Number of Bush Tweets: 50512
 ---